elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To get the month the specified date we want.
-We must first create a new date with a variable assignment and the new date object.
-The we can access the month with the variable.getMonth() method.
+  <div><strong>Interview Response:</strong> To get the month and specify the date we want.
+First, we must create a new date with a variable assignment and the "new" date object.
+You can access the month with the variable.getMonth() method.
 The return value will be a number between the 0-11 index.</div><br />
   <div><strong>Technical Response:</strong> The getMonth() method returns the month on the specified date according to local time as a zero-based value (zero indicates the year's first month).
 It returns an integer number, between 0 and 11, representing the month on the given date according to local time.
 0 corresponds to January, 1 to February, and more.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />